Skills & Techniques

 - Clean your vehicle and pack and saddle animal trailer before entering the forest—DO NOT clean manure from trailers on public lands.

 Before leaving home to head to the trail and before leaving the trail to head back home, take a little time to inspect and remove dirt, plants, and bugs from clothing, boots, and gear.
-This shouldn’t take much time and can be done with relaxing after your recreation activities.
+This shouldn’t take much time and can be done while relaxing after your recreation activities.

 6. Finally, check your pet’s paws and fur for seeds- our dogs are great transporters of invasive species!